-On June 9, 2016, the Commission approved a PPA in connection with the Lafayette Solar Project, which is consistent with the requirements of the Certificate of Convenience and Necessity granted in the Commission Order dated September 16, 2015, under Docket 32382.
+2015, under Docket 32382.
 The Lafayette Solar Project encompasses a 72 MW AC solar generation resource to operate over a 28-year term.
 The project involves an energy purchase agreement, whereby APC will receive the output from the new solar photovoltaic electric generating facility to be built in Chambers County, Alabama, and enter into a 15-year Participation Contract for a Renewable Participation Program between APC and Wal-Mart.
 The commercial operation date for the Lafayette Solar project was declared on December 15, 2017.
 Costs associated with the Lafayette PPA will be recovered through Rate ECR since they are energy-related.

-It should be noted that under all of the described PPAs associated with renewable generation, the Company has obtained rights to the environmental attributes, including RECs associated with the energy provided under those agreements.
+It should be noted that under all the described PPAs associated with renewable generation, the Company has obtained rights to the environmental attributes, including renewable energy credits ("RECs") associated with the energy provided under those agreements.
 Under the terms of those PPAs, APC retains the flexibility to retire RECs and serve its customers with renewable energy or to sell RECs, either bundled with energy or sold separately, to third parties.